 Of course, in later years I experienced disasters of my own, most notably the 1994 Northridge earthquake.
 I’ll cover that in my “memoirs.”

 Weekend trips to Apple Valley

-I don’t remember many details of Apple Valley trips from this era (many more from the ‘70s).
+I don’t remember many details of Apple Valley trips from this era (compared to my many memories of trips there in the ‘70s).
 I suppose my father did chores around the house that needed doing, on Saturdays, or we’d just relax.
 The weekend ended with an early Sunday afternoon dinner, then the two-hour drive home.